What Is Encryption and How Does It Work?

 A virtual keyboard protects you against potentially-installed keyloggers (malware) in your system, which register everything you do on your PC.
 By using a virtual keyboard, you’re not actually using your tangible keyboard, but instead, you’re clicking on a secondary keyboard on your screen (which can’t be logged by a keylogger because it’s all visual).

-Furthermore, digital encryption is highly complex and considered to be significantly hard to crack.
+Furthermore, digital encryption is highly complex and considered to be significantly difficult to crack.

 In order to add another layer of complexity (and security) to smartphone encryption, every time a pair of smartphones establishes a communication channel, an additional shell of protection is built around that channel.
 The shell is basically a new set of algorithms establishing a secure connection.